On the Compact Discontinuous Galerkin method for polytopal meshes: Description of the method

 Analogously, for each boundary facet~$F \in \FhD$, $\sigmah^F \in \Mhp$ is defined as the solution to

 Therefore, from~\eqref{eq:sigmaF-interior} and~\eqref{eq:sigmaF-bndary}, we can deduce the following expressions for~$\sigmah^F$:

-We make the following additional assumption on the parameters~$\xiF$, which we use in Lemma~\ref{lemma:CDG-norm} to show that the seminorm induced by the bilinear form of the CDG method is a norm in~$\Vhp$. \begin{assumption}[Choice of~$\xiF$] We assume that there is a positive constant~$\gamma$ independent of~$h$ such that
+We make the following additional assumption on the parameters~$\xiF$, which we use in Lemma~\ref{lemma:CDG-norm} to show that the seminorm induced by the bilinear form of the CDG method is a norm in~$\Vhp$.